 Patients who are older at onset, men, and current smokers or patients who present with HLA-B*4100, DRB1*0804, DQA1*0401, DQB1*0603, and DPB1*0202 immunogenetic markers have a higher likelihood of severe radiographic damage after 20 years of living with ankylosing spondylitis.12

-The most common initial symptom of ankylosing spondylitis is dull pain with insidious onset, typically felt deeply in the buttocks and/or in the lower lumbar regions, accompanied by morning stiffness that lasts for a few hours but improves with activity and returns with inactivity.
+The most common initial symptom of AS is dull pain with insidious onset, typically felt deeply in the buttocks and/or in the lower lumbar regions, accompanied by morning stiffness that lasts for a few hours but improves with activity and returns with inactivity.
 Over the course of several months, the pain becomes more persistent and bilateral, and tends to worsen at night.
-Approximately 5% of patients presenting with chronic inflammatory back pain will have ankylosing spondylitis or another SpA subset.3
+Approximately 5% of patients presenting with chronic inflammatory back pain will have AS or another SpA subset.3

-Clinical signs can range widely from mild stiffness to total fusion of the spine with a combination of severe bilateral hip involvement, peripheral arthritis, and/or extra-articular manifestations.
+Other symptoms of ankylosing spondylitis can range widely from mild stiffness to total fusion of the spine with a combination of severe bilateral hip involvement, peripheral arthritis, and/or extra-articular manifestations.
 The primary finding during physical exam is loss of spinal mobility with restrictions of flexion, extension of the lumbar spine, and expansion of the chest.
-Pain in the sacroiliac joints may be elicited with direct pressure or movement, and inflammation may be detected in peripheral joints.
-In untreated severe disease, postural changes are evident with exaggeration of the thoracic kyphosis, atrophy of the buttock, and stooping forward of the neck.3
+Pain and stiffness in the sacroiliac joints may be elicited with direct pressure or movement, and inflammation may be detected in peripheral joints.
+In untreated severe disease, other symptoms like postural changes are evident with exaggeration of the thoracic kyphosis, atrophy of the buttock, and stooping forward of the neck.3

-In an Icelandic study, 58.7% of patients reported an insidious onset of the disease.
-Pain was reported as the presenting symptom in 92.8% of both male and female patients (91.7% vs 94.9%, respectively) and lower back pain was the most common pain location (84.9% vs 77.0%, respectively) followed by buttock pain (53.4% vs 52.7%, respectively).
-Hip and knee joints are the most frequent arthritis conditions reported by patients, followed by the ankle and shoulder joints.13
+In an Icelandic study, 58.7% of patients reported an insidious onset of ankylosing spondylitis symptoms.
+Pain and stiffness were reported as presenting symptoms in 92.8% of both male and female patients (91.7% vs 94.9%, respectively) and lower back pain was the most common pain location (84.9% vs 77.0%, respectively) followed by buttock pain (53.4% vs 52.7%, respectively).
+Hip and knee joints are the most frequent arthritis conditions reported by patients, along with musculoskeletal and skin diseases, followed by the ankle and shoulder joints.13

 For adults under age 45 with back pain lasting more than 3 months, the ASAS criteria states that a diagnosis of axial spondyloarthritis is confirmed if sacroiliitis is present on imaging in addition to at least 1 SpA feature or if HLA-B27 is present in addition to at least 2 other SpA features.14 Additional SpA features include: